 Opportunities to Support Programs that Provide Food

 Troop 4/Tim Esch Scouting for Food Drive is Troop 4’s annual food drive supporting the work of Food Gatherers.
-You can help by donating food items on Saturday, April 17 at Green Wood or by providing financial support.
+You can help by donating food items on Saturday, May 1 from 3:30-4 p.m. at Greenwood (same time as Holy Communion elements pick up) or by providing financial support.
 Troop 4 has been associated with FUMC since 1917.

 Here’s how you can help:

-- Bring non-perishable food donations to Green Wood (1001 Green Road, Ann Arbor) on Saturday, April 17 from 1–3:30 p.m.
+- Bring non-perishable food donations to Greenwood (1001 Green Road, Ann Arbor) on Saturday, May 1 from 3:30-4 p.m.
 You can find a list of most requested items here.